 How to Make Nettle Rennet for Cheesemaking

-When using this rennet in cheesemaking, reduce the amount of salt that the cheese recipe calls for just a tad, because the rennet will add a bit of saltiness.
+When using nettle rennet in cheesemaking, use slightly less salt than the cheese recipe calls for, because the rennet will be a bit salty.

-Nettle rennet can be used for any milk to make cheese, even cow’s milk.
-Just remember that any cheese made with any vegetable rennet will probably be slightly more bitter if aged for a long period of time, (say, over 2 months).
-Solve this problem by making cheeses with shorter aging periods when using nettle rennet, or merely eat the cheeses younger.
+Nettle rennet can be used with any milk to make cheese.
+However, cheese made with vegetable rennet may develop a bitter flavor if aged for a long period of time (over 2 months).
+Solve this problem by using animal rennet for aged cheeses, making cheeses with shorter aging periods when using nettle rennet, or merely eating the cheese younger.

 Updating your cart...